zeebe-io/enhancements/ZEP000-size-based-snapshot.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Replication could be done more often.
+ * Replication could be done more often.
 Might be an issue on bigger state.
+ * No snapshots on no load.
+I think this is fine, since we don't need to take a snapshot when nothing happens.
+Eventually new appends will arrive and then we will take a snapshot again.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives